cbrenton/gapyear/README.md

 ### L-buffer
 - [x] Render a sphere to FBO for a single point light (debug).
+- [ ] Pass a single texture from g-buffer to l-buffer.
 - [ ] Render all geometry in light's sphere of influence as white to FBO (debug).
 - [ ] Render diffuse to l-buffer FBO.
 - [ ] Render specular to l-buffer FBO.